suborbital/docs/website/docs/atmo/runnable-api/request.md

 # Handling requests

 When a Runnable is used to handle an HTTP request, Atmo will bind that request to the Runnable.
 The `req` namespace of the Runnable API can then be used to access all of the information about the request.
 Note if the Runnable is not being used to handle a request, then all methods in the `req` namespace will return empty or an error.

-For Rust, these methods are available under the `req` module, for example `req::method()`.
-For Swift, they are prefixed with `Req`, for example `Suborbital.ReqMethod()`.
-For TypeScript/AssemblyScript, they are prefixed with `req`, for example `import { reqState } from '@suborbital/suborbital'`
+For Rust, these methods are available under the `req` module.

+Example: `req::method()`

+For Swift, they are prefixed with `Req`.

+Example `Suborbital.ReqMethod()`

+For TypeScript/AssemblyScript, they are prefixed with `req`.

+Example `import { reqState } from '@suborbital/suborbital'`

 The following namespace methods are available:

 ## State

 Returns the value from [request state](../usage/managing-state.md) for the provided key:

 Rust: